 Do I Need a Visa or Passport for Greece?

-What is the Climate Like in Greece?
+What Is the Climate Like in Greece?

-What Should I Take To Greece?
+What Should I Take to Greece?

 Canadian Embassy in Greece